FrankHossfeld/gwt-modules-bom/README.md

 # GWT Modules
-This BOM can be used to add the latest GWT moduels versions to your project.
+This BOM (Bill Of Materials) can be used to add the latest versions of GWT modules to your project.

-To add the BOM, just add this code snippet to your pom:
+To use the BOM inside your pom, add the following code snippet:
 ```xml
   <dependencyManagement>
         <dependencies>